 This blog post discusses the use of a black background in a graph.
 But before we get started, I invite you to have a listen to one of my favorite songs - "Paint it Black" by the Rolling Stones.
 Perhaps this song subliminally persuaded people to use black backgrounds in their graphs? (just one of my conspiracy theories!)

-A twitter post recently took me to a tumblr blog about a map that Seth Kadish had created.
+A twitter post recently took me to a tumblr blog about a map that Seth Kadish had created (see below).
 The coloring of the counties in the map represented the percent of the workers in that county who commute to another state to work.
 As expected, counties closer to the state borders generally have more of their workers commute to another state.

 Here's a screen capture of his map (below).
 As you can see, it's very difficult to see the map against the black background:

-Hahaha - ok, that's not actually it, but I invite you to click this link to have a look at his map!
+Hahaha - ok, that's not actually it, but see the real thing below!
+Or you can click this link to have a look at his map!
 It's visually captivating (it certainly caught my attention), but once I started really trying to understand the data, I found that it was somewhat lacking in that area.
 The main problem is that the black background is visually very similar to the color representing the maximum commuting values.
 And therefore, it is very difficult to tell the two apart.
 For example, that round dark area in southern Florida might at first look like a county with a very high commuting value ... but it is actually a 'hole' in the map for Lake Okeechobee (showing the black background behind the map).
 It's very difficult to tell whether the dark area in the map are counties with high values, or holes/lakes/bays/etc in the map.

 So, naturally, I downloaded the data (table S0801) from the Census website, imported the CSV file into SAS, and plotted it on my own map ... with a white background.
 Now the dark/black counties stand out more, and you can easily tell the difference in the map background and the data).
 And if you click the thumbnail below, you will even see that my SAS version has html hover-text for each of the counties.